joel-archives/joel-archives/README.md

 ---
 -->
-> *Good code reads like a story — clear, concise, and built to last.*
+> *Good code reads like a story, clear, concise, and built to last.*